JeremyGRF/Loyalty-points-token-Exchange-/README.md

 ---

 ## Installation Guide
-To run the Loyalty Points Token Exchange files you must first have the following dependencies installed and set up:
+To run the Loyalty Points Token Exchange application you must first have the following dependencies installed and set up:

 * [streamlit](https://github.com/streamlit)
 ```python